Magister0-0Ludi/RomRaider-Pi/README.md

 than abs.
 Even with asa and a prusa mk3 printer, you absolutely should take printing slow and use an enclosure.
 This thing wants to warp.
 Then glue the 2 halves together with acetone and you're done with that part.
+## Arduino
+The arduino is powered straight from const 12v using the vin and ground pins on the headers, however is also perfectly reasonable to run that 12v into the arduino via the dc barrel jack.
+That is all that is needed to power the arduino.

+Overall the arduino setup is pretty simple, doesnt require much other than a straight line between its pins and whatever its connected to.
+Only circuit additions are a voltage divider using a 10kohm resistor between the output leg of the ldr and the analog input pin.
+The ldr is fed by 5v instead of 3.3v
+The optocoupler no and nc pins must be connected to 3.3v and ground on the arduino to draw the com pin high and low without the need of pull resistors.
+Thats it.
 ## Other
 From here I just have the 3d printed housing, and qled 7in touchscreen from waveshare.
 The screen is held in place (currently) with a modified version of the waveshare screenframe